doloslyf-creator/bengaluruapp2/commercial-distribution-guide.md

-# Commercial Distribution Guide - OwnItRight Platform
+# Commercial Distribution Guide - OwnitWise Platform

 ## Overview
-This guide explains how to distribute and deploy the OwnItRight platform for commercial buyers, including automated Supabase setup for seamless onboarding.
+This guide explains how to distribute and deploy the OwnitWise platform for commercial buyers, including automated Supabase setup for seamless onboarding.

 ## Distribution Methods